Courses & Units

 Learning Outcomes

-- provide evidence of your understanding of different epidemiological study designs and their strengths and weaknesses
+- Distinguish between different epidemiological study designs in relation to their major features, strengths and limitations

 Fee Information